 First, in the past 3 years — brands around the world have invested to empower their employees in social media.
 Example brands include: Oakley, Dell, IBM, Intel and Best Buy (I’m not talking about Twelpforce.
 This is different.)
-As of the year 2014, is malpractice to claim you are “omni-channel” while ignoring employees and advocates as a channel.
+As of the year 2014, it is malpractice to claim you are “omni-channel” while ignoring employees and advocates as a channel.

 Third, while many people write about these kinds of programs, no one writes about the technologies.

 Definition of Social Employee Advocacy

-In this report, the terms Social Employee Advocacy, or Employee Advocacy, or Employee Activation, describe brands empowering employees to support the goals of the brand, through employee-owned social media.
+In this report, the terms Social Employee Advocacy, or Employee Advocacy, or Employee Activation, describe the activities of brands empowering employees to support the goals of the brand, through employee-owned social media.
 That is, employees use the social media accounts that they own personally, such as the employee’s personal Twitter account or Facebook account.